-Before I continue, I want to quickly clear up a misconception that people in the south tend to have about sled dogs and, consequently, the disapproval they might have of dogs in the arctic or dog sledding in general.
+Before I continue, I want to quickly clear up a misconception that people in the south tend to have about sled dogs and, consequently, the disapproval they might have of dogs in the arctic or arctic dog sledding in general.

 Sled dogs in Nunavut live outside year round.
 Some people are appalled to hear that these dogs are kept outside in -40 C and blowing snow, but remember that this is what northern dogs are accustomed to.

 Also, these dogs need to work.
-Northern dogs have so much energy that they need to be running just about everyday.
+Northern dogs have so much energy that they need to be running just about all day, everyday.
 And as surprising as it may be, these dogs need a purpose or a task to do (i.e. pulling a sled).
 Herd dogs are similar; something about them causes an instinctual need to work.

 Finally, the northern sled dogs are well trained and well taken care of.
 There have been stories about dog sledding companies in Alberta and Ontario being abusive or negligent toward their dogs.
 This just isn’t the case in the north.
 There’s too much institutional knowledge and the communities are too small for this sort of behaviour to sustain itself.
 Or at least, that’s what I’ve been told.

 Then I watched as they escorted the dogs, one at a time, to their respective harness.
 To my surprise, each dog seemed at ease in its harness.
 Many of them were jumping up and down, eager to get going.

 While my guide set up the team, I hung around the puppies.
 Under eight months old, these dogs were too young to be on the harness yet.
 Most of their time was spent in a pen, playing or snuggling with each other.
 The whole situation was incredibly cute.

-Dog sledding out on the tundra
+Heading out onto the frozen tundra

-Once the team was ready, I got comfortable on the qamutiq, seated on top a soft caribou hide.
+Once the team was ready, I got comfortable on the qamutik, seated on top a soft caribou hide.
 I learned that it’s important to lay out the caribou hide such that the fur goes in the same direction if I was riding a caribou.
 This is out of respect for the animal and if we did it the wrong way, people out on the land would stop us and tell us to turn the fur around.

-I’m not sure what my expectations had been going into the dog sledding, but regardless I was surprised at how the situation before me unfolded.
+I’m not sure what my expectations had been going into the arctic dog sledding, but regardless I was surprised at how the situation before me unfolded.